 - Surveying is used to prepare Contour Maps representing the capacity of reservoirs and the best possible transportation routes.

-- Surveying prepares Hydrographic Maps, which help plan navigation routes on water bodies, water supply, and harbours or determine mean sea level.
+- Surveying prepares Hydrographic Maps, which help plan navigation routes on water bodies, water supply, and harbors or determine mean sea level.

 - Surveying is used to prepare Geological Maps, which help to determine the different strata in the Earth’s crust.